All Episodes

 They do.

-I why pay somebody 15% what you can get for yourself?
+Why pay somebody 15% what you can get for yourself?

-I've I'm just totally amazed at it.
+I'm just totally amazed at it.

-I I I'm just well that's my point, Mr. Snerdley.
+I'm just, that's my point, Mr. Snerdley.

-He says you you heard Owens, he's not going to negotiate a contract, but that's what he was doing.
+He's not going to negotiate a contract, but that's what he was doing.

-That's what he was doing with all these antics was trying to get a new deal from training camp on.
+That's what he was doing with all these antics was trying to get a new deal from Training Camp On.

 That's exactly what he was doing.